 |

 Forgotten Pioneers - the Grayson Engines In this article, I’ll present a little information on a mostly-forgotten range of pioneering model engines manufactured in London, England during the 1930’s by a long-established firm of toolmakers named E. Gray & Son Ltd. of Clerkenwell Road.
 Founded way back in 1822, over 100 years before it made its first model engine, this company apparently started out as a supplier of tools, accessories and components to the watch-making and clock-making trades, By the time of which we’re speaking here, E. Gray & Son had become well-established as leading suppliers to the model engineering community.
 The level of British participation in this hobby was then far higher than it is today - a surprising number of model enthusiasts possessed some basic metalworking equipment such as a small lathe, or had access to such equipment through their places of work.
 The prevailing level of British involvement in model engineering was sufficient to support the publication of a magazine devoted exclusively to the activities of its practitioners.
 At the time of which we are speaking, this magazine was entitled “Model Engineer & Practical Electrician”, later shortened to just “Model Engineer” (ME).
 Established in 1898 by its publisher Percival Marshall, the magazine is still in publication today (2025) under the title “Model Engineer & Workshop”, albeit now owned by Mortons Media Group.
 The ready availability of low-cost machine tools from China and Taiwan has triggered something of a latter-day resurgence in this long-established hobby.
 “Model Engineer & Practical Electrician” magazine was joined in October 1933 by a rival publication entitled “Newnes Practical Mechanics” (NPM) which was published by George Newnes Ltd. Although this magazine dealt with a very wide range of do-it-yourself projects, it included quite extensive coverage of both model engineering and the development of the pioneering power aeromodelling movement in Britain.
 Indeed, it was the best available source of aeromodelling infomation during its first couple of years - "Aeromodeller" magazine did not commence publication until November 1935.
+I'm very much indebted to my friend and colleague Gordon Beeby of Australia for bringing this invaluable resource to my attention.

 One of Gray & Son's flagship products was the highly-regarded Grayson 3-inch swing screwcutting lathe.
 They also continued to serve as major suppliers to the British watch-making and clock-making industry, for which Clerkenwell Road was something of a focal point, with a number of horological firms being located there in close proximity.
 Indeed, a portion of E. Gray & Son’s former premises at no. 19 Clerkenwell Road is still occupied today by the Antique Watch Company (the red-fronted premises in the photograph at the right).
 Very little information has previously been made generally available on the model engines manufactured by Gray & Son, particularly those used in power aeromodelling applications.
 By far the best reference that I’ve been able to find appeared in the late Tim Dannels’ ever-informative Engine Collectors Journal (ECJ), Volume 6, Number 3 for Spring 1968.
 This took the form of a short "Engine of the Month" article by Dr. R. E. Nichol sub-titled “Engines of E. Gray & Son, Ltd.” Dr. Nichol had collaborated with engine historian Alan Denham to ferret out some details of this company’s activities.
 The ECJ article is reproduced here below at the left.

 The Gray company seems to have decided to enter the model engine market in around 1930.
-They did not design their own engines, since that wasn’t their area of expertise – instead, they produced casting kits and complete engines to designs developed by others who were willing to assign the manufacturing rights on some kind of basis.
+They did not design their own engines, since that wasn’t their area of expertise – instead, they produced casting kits and complete engines to designs developed by others who were willing to assign the manufacturing rights on some basis.
 It’s really difficult to be certain, but it appears from the advertising record that they only remained in the model engine business for around 9 years until the onset of WW2, thereafter returning to their toolmaking roots.
 Let’s now have a look at what can be ascertained about the various engines produced by E. Gray & Son Ltd. The Gray Engines – an Overview One of the most useful resources for tracking the Grayson model engine range is the series of advertisements that the company placed in "Newne's Practical Mechanics" (NPM) magazine beginning in late 1933 soon after the magazine's October 1933 establishment and continuing on a regular basis throughout the balance of the 1930's.
 Although this magazine covered a very wide range of do-it-yourself projects, it did include a fair bit of information on the development of power aeromodelling in Britain during the pre-war pioneering era to which the Grayson engines belong.
 My thanks to Gordon Beeby for drawing my attention to this invauable reference - some really fun reading there!
 In his previously-cited ECJ article, Dr. R. E. Nichol tells us that the model engine series manufactured by E. Gray & Son included the following models (in order of ascending displacements rather than chronological):

 Obviously, all of these engines were spark ignition units.
 Other models may have existed, but there is no record of them.

-The Grayson design was based upon that of an earlier boat engine designed by one F. N. Sharp, who had been The Sharp engines were developed through a succession of variants, culminating in the Model B6A which was originally built in 1931 as a 25 cc unit but was subsequently refined into the 30 cc variant of 1935 illustrated here.
+The Grayson four-stroke design was based upon that of an earlier boat engine designed by one F. N. Sharp, who had been The Sharp engines were developed through a succession of variants, culminating in the Model B6A which was originally built in 1931 as a 25 cc unit but was subsequently refined into the 30 cc variant of 1935 illustrated here.
 The 30 cc displacement reflected the expectation that the engine would be used to power tethered hydroplanes.
 Mr. Sharp had evidently reached some kind of arrangement with E. Gray & Son which allowed them to draw very heavily upon his design.
 Presumably some kind of compensation was involved – possibly a royalty payment on units sold.
 There was nothing underhand about this situation - Sharp’s design involvement was openly acknowledged in a number of the earlier advertisements for the Grayson engines.
 As previously stated, his name was also attached to the offerings from other companies as well.

 The number of examples of the various Gray & Son model engines which were manufactured by the company or were constructed from castings by home builders is now impossible to determine.
 All The company survived the WW2 years, resuming its model engineering supply business thereafter but not returning to the model engine manufacturing field.
 They were still promoting the Grayson lathe along with a wide range of associated tools and accessories.
 By 1953, the company had relocated its operations to 12-14 Clerkenwell Road after a brief interim residence at no. 3 Clerkenwell Road (which may have been merely an office address).
 They were still advertising in this vein in mid-1956.
 As of 1959, they apparently remained active as suppliers to the watchmaking trade, rebuilding the combined premises at 12-16 Clerkenwell Road (now known as Grayson House) in that year.
 I have no information regarding their subsequent activities or their long-term fate.
 Having set out what is recorded about the model engine manufacturing activities of E. Gray & Son, it remains for me to provide a description of the various model engines that they produced.
 In doing so, I wish to acknowledge the fact that some of the images which appear here are derived from those presented by the Miniature Engineering Museum (MEM) operated by Paul & Paula Knapp.
 Their photo gallery is well worth a visit by anyone interested in model engines!
 Images of some truly amazing examples of the model engineer’s craft may be found there.
 My sincere thanks to Paul and Paula!
 The Grayson OHV Four-stroke Engines